JCR-UK

 Rabbi David Radomsky

 South African born Rabbi Radomsky (m.
 Naomi) made aliyah aged 19, studied at Yeshiva in Israel, and taught religious studies at Israeli high schools.
 From about 1985 he was communal rabbi to the Dublin Jewish community, Republic of Ireland, and then became rabbi of Wembley Synagogue, north west London, in 1988.
 In 1993 Rabbi Radomsky was appointed head of Jewish studies and deputy headmaster of Immanuel College, Bushey, Hertfordshire, and then executive Headmaster of Hasmonean High School, Hendon, north west London, from 2000 until 2006.
 He then stepped down to undertake new roles in the educational sector.
-(Jewish Chronicle various reports.)
+(Various JC reports.)

 Rabbi A. Rapaport